crazemepls/crazemepls/README.md

 - 👋 Hi, I’m @crazemepls
 - 👀 I’m interested in web / mobile development
 - 🌱 I’m currently learning MERN stack
-- 💞️ I’m looking to collaborate on my own project lul
-- 📫 How to reach me => pr me maybe?

 <!---
 crazemepls/crazemepls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.